ibm-cloud-docs/vpc/console-tutorial.md

 1. Select a resource group for the subnet.
 1. Select a location for the subnet.
 The location consists of a region and a zone.

     The region you select is used as the region of the VPC.
-All additional resources you create in this VPC will be created in the selected region.
+All additional resources you create in this VPC are created in the selected region.
     {: tip}
 1. Enter an IP range for the subnet in CIDR notation, for example: `10.240.0.0/24`.
 In most cases, you can use the default IP range.
 If you want to specify a custom IP range, you can use the IP range calculator to select a different address prefix or change the number of addresses.
 1. Attach a public gateway to the subnet if you want to allow all attached resources to communicate with the public internet.